Should you build or buy usage-based billing?

 Accelerated implementation and reduced complexity

-Companies implementing usage-based pricing typically require up to a year for transition, including changing service orders, billing systems, pricing pages, and training support and sales teams [2].
+Implementing usage-based pricing can take up to a year, including changing service orders, billing systems, pricing pages, and training support and sales teams [2].
 Purchased solutions compress this timeline dramatically.

 Technical infrastructure advantages